IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 * [00-01] Optionally, the Resource Server obtains a metadata document from the Authorization Server, providing the introspect endpoint location.
 * [02-05] The Authorization Client as well as the Resource Server independently obtain their access tokens from the Authorization Server.
 The Resource Server requires this token to invoke the introspection endpoint.
 * [06] The Authorization Client will invoke a Resource Server endpoint embedding the access token in the request.
 * [07-08] The Resource Server obtains the authorization claims associated with the token from the Authorization Server by invoking the introspect endpoint.
-This step may be omitted if the Resource Server has a cached introspect response value for the access token.
+This step MAY be omitted if the Resource Server has a cached introspect response value for the access token.
 * [09] The Resource Server will evaluate the token claims, enforce any access control policies and return the requested resources to the Authorization Client.

 #### 3.102.4.1 Token Introspection Request